rust-lang/blog.rust-lang.org/posts/2019-05-13-Security-advisory.md

 manual implementations of `Error::type_id` and their interaction with the `Error::downcast` family of functions in the standard library.
 If your code does not manually implement `Error::type_id` your code is not affected.

-We are applying for a CVE for this vulnerability, but since there is no embargo, we have not filed for one yet.
-Once a CVE is assigned, we'll make a second post to make mention of the CVE number.

 ## Overview